 Fig 10.
 Transects (a) across the region show clear changes in the ecotonal strength.
 Transect One shows shifts in broad-leafed taxon distributions from the PLSS to FIA (b and c) and in needle-leafed distributions (d and e).
 Transect Two broadleaf (f and g) and needleleaf (h and i) taxa show shifts that again appear to represent regional scale homogenization.
 Ecotones in the pre-settlement era were stronger in the past than they are in the present.
 Fitted curves represent smoothed estimates across the transects using Generalized Additive Models using a beta family.

-For T1, GAM models show significant differences (using AIC) between time periods in curves for all broadleafed taxa (Fig 10b & c) and for al needleleafed taxa (Figures 10d and e).
+For T1, GAM models show significant differences (using AIC) between time periods in curves for all broadleafed taxa (Fig 10b & c) and for all needleleafed taxa (Figures 10d and e).
 The PLSS curves show a rapid transition in the northwest from oak to poplar dominated open forest that then transitions to a needleleafed forest composed of pine, spruce and tamarack, with high proportions of tamarack grading to pine further to the south east.
 Tamarack and poplar proportions decline gradually from the east, being replaced first by pine, then briefly by maple and birch, and then. ultimately by oak as the transect grades into oak savanna.
 In the FIA dataset oak and poplar in the northwest appears to decline simultaneously, grading into needleleafed forests that are absent from the FIA dataset in the first 100km along the transect.
 While the PLSS transect shows distinct vegetation types in the central partof the transect, the FIA shows relatively constant proportions of oak, pine, spruce, poplar and maple before pine, oak and elm increase in the southeastern portions of the transect.

 The second transect shows a similar pattern, with well defined ecotones in the pre-settlement period(Fig 10f and h), that are largely absent from the FIA data (Fig 10g and i).
 Oak forest, with a component of elm and poplar in the southwest grades slowly to a rapid transition zone where pine, elm, maple (first), then rapidly birch, hemlock and tamarack, and later, spruce, increase.
 This region, the Tension Zone, extends from 3 x 105 to 4.5x105 meters East, eventually becoming a forest that shows co-dominance between birch, pine, maple, spruce and tamarack, likely reflecting some local variability as a result of topographic and hydrological factors.
 Missing data at the beginning of the FIA transect reflects a lack of FIA plots in unforested regions in the west